google/zetasql/docs/functions-and-operators.md

 **Description**

-Extracts a JSON number and converts it to a
-SQL `DOUBLE` value.
+Converts a JSON number to a SQL `DOUBLE` value.

 Arguments:

 +   `json_expr`: JSON.
 For example:

     ```
-    JSON '{"name": "sky", "color": "blue"}'
+    JSON '9.8'
     ```

-    If the expression is SQL `NULL`, the function returns SQL `NULL`.
-If the extracted JSON value is not a number, an error is produced.
+    If the JSON value is not a number, an error is produced.
+If the expression is a SQL `NULL`, the function returns SQL `NULL`.
 +   `wide_number_mode`: Optional mandatory-named argument,
     which defines what happens with a number that cannot be represented as a `DOUBLE` without loss of